Jesterhearts/evictor/README.md

 - **LRU (Least Recently Used)** - Evicts the item that was accessed longest ago
 - **MRU (Most Recently Used)** - Evicts the item that was accessed most recently
 - **LFU (Least Frequently Used)** - Evicts the item that has been accessed least frequently
 - **FIFO (First In, First Out)** - Evicts the item that was inserted earliest, regardless of access patterns
 - **LIFO (Last In, First Out)** - Evicts the item that was inserted most recently, regardless of access patterns
+- **Random** - Evicts a randomly selected item when the cache is full

 All caches are generic over key and value types, with a configurable capacity.

 ## Usage